 Although there are other accounts of how the datil pepper made its way to North East Florida, no definitive origin has been discovered.
 Regardless of where it came from, Minorcans and the city of St. Augustine embrace the datil as their own treasured pepper.
 Its fiery flavor is so special that local families hand down their treasured recipes for datil pepper hot sauce from one generation to another.

 Speaking of hot sauces, did I introduce myself?
 Let me back up a bit.
-My name is Angela Bean.
+My name is Chad Walters.
 My family moved to St. Augustine about 7 years ago.
 I make datil pepper products and cook with them every day.
 I love to create new recipes, and my family loves datil peppers, so I began making salsa and sauces using fresh, locally grow datil peppers.
 It seems I was constantly getting requests from family and friends for a jar of one of my sauces.
 I was giving it away as fast as I could make it, and the idea for a business was born.
 I started out with just a medium salsa and the business has grown exponentially.
 I never dreamed it possible to take something I love and turn it into a business.
 I want to share my passion for fiery foods and creative menus to help you spice up your life.

 OSA Gourmet Datil Pepper Hot Sauces are amazing!
 We use only the ripest golden datil peppers, and only the finest quality, fresh ingredients with no additives or preservatives.
 Both our original Snake Bite and new Venom hot sauce are the perfect addition to any table.
 They are so versatile, you can use them on practically everything.